Need for Grace Café

 Hunger In America

 In many ways, America is the land of plenty.
-But for one in seven people nationwide, hunger is a very real struggle.
+But for one in eight people nationwide, hunger is a very real struggle.
 Many people believe that the problems associated with hunger are confined to small pockets of society, certain areas of the country, or certain neighborhoods.
 However, the reality is much different.
 Right now, millions of Americans are at risk of hunger.
 They are often hard-working adults, children, and seniors who simply cannot make ends meet and may be forced to go without food.

 The USDA measures and defines food insecurity as: “a lack of access, at times, to enough food for an active healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.”